 We’d like to thank our friends at Insular Rent a Car for providing us a discounted rental during our stay on the island.
 If you’re headed to Easter Island, we highly recommend checking them out!

 Heading to Easter Island on your next trip?
-Check out Hotel Tea Nui where we stayed if you are looking for a great hotel.
+Check out HotelsCombined to find the best deal on a hotel!
 For more Easter Island hotels, click the previous link for our recommendations from all price categories!